freakent/dbus-mqtt-devices/README.md

 	the device services are cleared by this action.

 ### Design notes
--	Client devices MUST always self register (by sending a Status message with connected = 1) everytime they connect to MQTT.
+-	Client devices MUST always self register (by sending a Status message with connected = 1) every time they connect to MQTT.
 Re-registering an already registered device has no adverse affect.
 - 	The device can have multiple sensors of the same type (e.g. two temperature sensors), each publishing to different dbus-mqtt topics as